 If no clarification, the government must conduct meaningful discussions.
 The contracting agency cannot lead you in a direction that steers your off course.

 If there is a material problem with your technical proposal evaluation, the Agency should let you know about it.
-In a GAO bid protest, GAO will typically look to the standards in FAR 15 discussions for guidance in reaching its decisions.
+In a GAO bid protest, GAO will typically look to the standards in FAR Part 15 discussions for guidance in reaching its decisions.
+See also, SBA Certificate of Competency COC Program & Bid Protests

-In Government contracting by negotiation, one important distinction in the difference between FAR 15 discussions and clarifications when filing a GAO protest is that when competition is under Federal Supply Schedules under FAR 8.404(a), evaluation requirements do not use the same rules as required by Regulation FAR 15 governing contracting by negotiation.
-See also difference between FAR part 12 and FAR part 15.
+In Government contracting by negotiation, one important distinction is the difference between FAR discussions and clarifications when filing a GAO protest is that when competition is under Federal Supply Schedules under FAR 8.404(a), evaluation requirements do not use the same rules as required by Regulation FAR 15 governing contracting by negotiation.

 - You should always look to see how the Agency is conducting the procurement.